enolfc/ansible-role-caso/README.md

 ## Example Playbook

+You should use this role with the [EGI-Foundation.cmd](https://galaxy.ansible.com/EGI-Foundation/cmd/) role
 <!--
 Including an example of how to use your role (for instance, with variables passed in as parameters) is always nice for users too: